 Independence Pass

 The path is not officially groomed, but foot traffic, fat-tire bikes, and snowmobiles typically flatten it down nicely.
+However, the increase in snowmobile traffic in recent years makes it important to stay alert and mindful of shared trail use.

 Length: about 4 miles to Lincoln Creek Road | 6.4 kilometers